 Street art is more than just some quick graffiti done with a spray can.
 Street art comes in the form of painting, stickers, sculptures, etc. I've even seen spray painted broccoli taped to the walls around London.
 Often, commissioned work can be very elaborate and large.
 Because most street artists start out tagging illegally, they work fast.
 It is not uncommon for an artists to complete en entire building sized mural in just a day.

 |Street art is living and changing, just like us|

-Maybe I was caught up in the dreamy summer-like weather London was blessed with that day, or if the art was just.that.good., but I cannot recommend this experience enough.
+Maybe I was caught up in the dreamy summer-like weather London was blessed with that day, or if the art was just.that.good., but I cannot recommend studying abroad in London enough.
 Although these CEA tours are optional, this one is a must go!
 After the tour, we all went to the famed Brick Lane of Shoreditch and ate some of the best Indian food I have ever had.
 All the restaurants on the road are competing for your business, so feel free to haggle a deal with the host or hostess.
 We got 20% off our bill and free drinks.
 Score!

 Caitlyn B. is the Spring 2017 MOJO Blogger in London, England.
 She is currently a Junior studying Communications & Media at DePaul University.

 Caitlyn Bilow is the Spring 2017 CEA MOJO Blogger in London, England in London, England, and is currently studying at DePaul University.